vvybclock/sequences_and_connection_tables/ybclock/README.md

 Run `compile_documentation.bat` to compile the docs.
 It will work if the labscript is on an anaconda install.

-If you wish to contribute documentation see `labscriptlib.html` for more.
+If you wish to build documentation see `labscriptlib.html` for more.

 # Virtual Environments